FelixIsaac/FelixIsaac/README.md

 - 🌱 I’m currently learning **Web design/UI Design, C++, CSS, and SQL**
 - 👯 I’m looking to collaborate on **anything as I'm trying to build my portfolio and skills**
 - 🤔 I’m looking for help with Web Graphic Design and UI design
-- 💬 Ask me about: **MERN, MEVN, TypeScript, Python and Flask/Django, and related techonologies**
+- 💬 Ask me about **MERN, MEVN, TypeScript, Python and Flask/Django, and related techonologies**
 - 📫 How to reach me: me@felixisaac.dev
 - 👨‍💻 All of my projects are available at https://felixisaac.dev
+- 📝 I regulary write articles on https://felixisaac.dev/blog
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love keyboards, Star Trek and cats 😻
+- ⚡ Fun fact: I love keyboards, Star Trek and cats

 ## My skillset
 <table><tr><td valign="top" width="33%">